AYLIEN/fine-grained-event-classification/blogs/fine-grained-event-classification-blogpost.md

 ### Event Classification

-In our hypothetical event filtering system, we'll use machine learning models to categorize content, and
+In our event filtering system, we'll use machine learning models to categorize content, and
 let users both **define** and **subscribe** to labels of interest.
 This is similiar to following particular topics on sites such as Google News, with the important distinction that we do not want to miss *any* events of a certain type.
-In other words, we are not building a recommender system, we are building a ML-driven event monitoring system for _**filtering**_ news content, and both precision and recall are important.
+In other words, we are not building a precision-focused recommender system to drive user interactions, we are building an event monitoring system for _**filtering**_ news content, and both precision and recall are important.

 [//]: # (TODO: note that recommender systems intuitively go for precision and usually don't worry about recall)